mono/website/docs/advanced/pinvoke/index.md

 If you don't want the runtime to search for the alternate unmanaged functions, specify a CharSet value other than CharSet.Auto.
 This will cause the runtime to look only for the specified function.
 Note that if you pass a wrongly encoded string (e.g. calling MessageBoxW when the CharSet is CharSet.Ansi, the default), you are crossing into "undefined" territory.
 The unmanaged function will receive data encoded in ways it wasn't expecting, so you may get such bizarre things as Asian text when displaying "Hello, World".

-Perhaps in the future the [http:/monodoc/T:System.Runtime.InteropServices.CharSet CharSet] enumeration will contain more choices, such as UnicodeLE (little-endian), UnicodeBE (big-endian), Utf7, Utf8, and other common choices.
+Perhaps in the future the [CharSet](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.CharSet) enumeration will contain more choices, such as UnicodeLE (little-endian), UnicodeBE (big-endian), Utf7, Utf8, and other common choices.
 Additionally, making such a change would also likely require changing the UnmanagedType enumeration.
 However, these would need to go through ECMA, so it won't happen next week.
 (Unless some time has passed since this was originally written, in which case it may very well be next week.
 But don't count on it.)

 ### More Control

 Using the **DllImport** attribute works if you want to control all the strings in a function, but what if you need more control?
 You would need more control if a string is a member of a structure, or if the function uses multiple different types of strings as parameters.
-In these circumstances, the **MarshalAs** attribute can be used, setting the [http:/monodoc/P:System.Runtime.InteropServices.MarshalAsAttribute.Value Value] property (which is set in the constructor) to a value from the [http:/monodoc/T:System.Runtime.InteropServices.UnmanagedType UnmanagedType] enumeration.
+In these circumstances, the **MarshalAs** attribute can be used, setting the [Value](http://docs.go-mono.com/index.aspx?link=P:System.Runtime.InteropServices.MarshalAsAttribute.Value property (which is set in the constructor) to a value from the [UnmanagedType](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.UnmanagedType) enumeration.
 For example:

 ``` csharp
  [DllImport ("does-not-exist")]